HexaNLD/AdminTools/README.md

 # AdminTools
-An SCP:SL EXILED plugin that gives server owners fun commands and logging functionality for their servers
+An SCP:SL EXILED plugin that gives server owners fun commands and logging functionality for their servers Updated to the latest EXILED version (8.8.1) and modified to work with CedMod by changing the jail command to atjail

 ### Features
 ```